Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 \subsection{Upper Bound: Lagrangian Heuristic via Combinatorial Neighborhood Local Search}

-To evaluate the duality gap over the convergence (e.g., to be used for the definition of the step size), we need a method to find a feasible solution to the primal problem (RCRP-ARC) at each iteration step $k$ of the subgradient method.
-While it is theoretically possible for a solution to $\text{LR}^k$ to be discovered to be feasible to the primal problem in the course of solving the Lagrangian dual problem, this happens rarely \cite{fisher2004}; instead, we attempt to convert the solution to $\text{LR}^k$ into a feasible solution to the primal problem.
-To this end, we note that the reason for solution infeasibility is due to the inconsistency between weakly coupled $\bm{\varphi}^k$ and $\bm{y}^k$ solutions; the coupling comes from the fact that Problems $\text{LR1}^k$ and $\text{LR2}^k$ are linked only through $\bm{\lambda}^k$ in their objective functions.
-Intuitively speaking, the coverage state of the obtained constellation configuration, which is computed from the assignments using Eq.~\eqref{eq:ytp}, does not match with the obtained coverage state.
-The key idea to find a feasible solution is to drive the solution obtained at each iteration of the subgradient method to feasibility by employing a heuristic approach.
-Such an approach that exploits a solution produced in the course of solving the Lagrangian dual problem is called the \textit{Lagrangian heuristic} in literature.
+To evaluate the duality gap over the convergence (e.g., to be used for the definition of the step size), we need a method to find a feasible solution to the primal problem (RCRP-ARC) at each iteration $k$ of the subgradient method.
+While it is theoretically possible for a solution to $\text{LR}^k$ to be discovered as feasible to the primal problem in the course of solving the Lagrangian dual problem, this happens rarely \cite{fisher2004}.
+Instead, we attempt to convert the solution to $\text{LR}^k$ into a feasible solution to the primal problem.
+The reason for solution infeasibility is due to the inconsistency between weakly coupled $\bm{\varphi}^k$ and $\bm{y}^k$ solutions; the coupling comes from the fact that Problems $\text{LR1}^k$ and $\text{LR2}^k$ are linked only through $\bm{\lambda}^k$ in their objective functions.
+Intuitively speaking, the coverage state of the obtained constellation configuration, which is computed from the assignments using Eq.~\eqref{eq:ytp}, does not match the obtained coverage state.
+The key idea in finding a feasible solution is to drive the solution obtained at each iteration of the subgradient method to feasibility by employing a heuristic approach.
+Such an approach that exploits a solution produced in the course of solving the Lagrangian dual problem is called the Lagrangian heuristic in literature.

 A simple and straightforward way is to accept the subgradient assignment $\bm{\varphi}^k$ as the valid primal solution and obtain the conforming coverage state $\tilde{\bm{y}}^k(\bm{\varphi}^k)$ (note that we distinguish it from $\bm{y}^k$, without a tilde), which is simply the coverage state of the constellation configuration obtained from the set of assignments $\bm{\varphi}^k$: